Associate Head Coach/Recruiting Coordinator

 Director of Operations

-Mike Goetz returns to the UWM coaching staff for his 10th season in 2019.
+Mike Goetz returns to the Milwaukee coaching staff for his 11th season in 2020.
 Goetz will again serve as the Director of Baseball Operations following two seasons as the volunteer assistant and his first three years as an assistant coach, where he worked as first base coach as well as with the outfielders and baserunning.

 Goetz officially retired as a player in 2009, spending his final season with the Frontier League’s Rockford (Ill.)
 RiverHawks.
 He spent three additional years in professional baseball prior to that tenure in Rockford.